 PVC Body Frame Plans

-Using a pvc ratchet, start by cutting the pvc pipe down to these dimensions:
+Using a PVC ratchet cut the PVC pipe down to these dimensions:

 - Neck: 3 inches

 - Top Arm, cut 2: 13.25 inches